-- 5. Physical characteristics of the site: The building site is relatively flat. - 6.
+- 4. Neighbor comment received: none - 5.
+Physical characteristics of the site: Relatively flat and open building site with steep slope to wetland and floodplain areas on the east portion of the lot. - 6.
 The surrounding land use and zoning includes: